Why Should Newcomers Use Vancouver Public Transit?

 Surrey Public Transit

 SkyTrain Expo Line connects Surrey to Vancouver.
-Buses are the main way of public transport for people living in this city.
+Buses are the main public transport mode for Surrey residents.
 Currently, there are more than 1,300 bus stops.
 The fare system is divided into three zones.
 Passengers pay according to the number of zones they travel in.
-However, passengers pay one fare no matter how many zones they cross after 6:30 pm on Monday to Friday, and weekends and holidays.
+However, passengers pay one fare regardless of the zones they cross after 6:30 pm on Monday to Friday, and on weekends and holidays.

 Community Support for Newcomers